sntdshrly/information-retrieval-google-news/README.md

-# information-retrieval-google-news
+# Information Retrieval Google News
-information retrieval for google news.
+Information retrieval for google news can be used for sentiment analysis.